Thirtieth Sunday in Ordinary Time - C - October 23, 2016

 SECOND READING 2 Timothy addressed the final days of St. Paul.
 According to the text, he knew his time was short, so he longed for the time of his reward.

 GOSPEL In Luke 18, Jesus told the parable of the Pharisee and the Tax Collector.
 One bragged to God of his righteousness.
 One begged to be made righteous.
 Guess whose prayer was answered.

-DAILY READINGS for the Twenty Sixth Week in Ordinary Time.
+DAILY READINGS for the Twenty Ninth Week in Ordinary Time.

-CATECHISM LINK In this week’s Catechism Link, we discuss faith in God.
+CATECHISM LINK In this week’s Catechism Link, we investigate the Great Commandment, love God, love others.

 FAMILY ACTIVITY How hard is it to be yourself with your family?
 That might sound absurd, but in these days of hyperactivity and stress, we sometimes gloss over relationships with the ones closest to us.
 So take some time, turn off all the distractions, and have a game night with your family.
 Have fun.
 In this way, you can enjoy your family members as they truly are.